 Notary services are available by appointment only.
 If you need something notarized urgently, consider using a Spanish notary service.
 Spanish notarizations are acceptable and recognized for use in the United States in compliance with the Hague Convention on Abolishing the Requirement of Legalization for Foreign Public Documents (Hague Convention).

 Documents that carry a Hague Apostille issued by Spain are entitled to recognition in any other convention country without further authentication.
 The United States, Spain, and Andorra are party to this convention.
 U.S. federal courts and state authorities should accept documents with the Hague Apostille.
 For private transactions, please check with the other party first to make sure they will accept notarization under the Spanish system.

 Notarization under the Spanish system is a three-step process:

 Step 1: Sign the document in front of any notary public (notario público).
-You may find an English-speaking notary on this website.
+Find here an English-speaking notary.